Trophy Pike on a Fly VIDEO

 Departure Day: On the evening you leave the Lodge, your floatplane flight to Yellowknife leaves around 8:00 p.m.
 You’ll need to stay overnight in Yellowknife.
 The hotel night and meals in Yellowknife are not included in the package.

-• Ground transfers between Yellowknife Airport and floatplane flight (You’ll be reimbursed at the Lodge for the taxi expense.)
+• Ground transfers between Yellowknife Airport and floatplane flight (you’ll be reimbursed at the Lodge for the taxi expense)

 • Floatplane flight between Yellowknife and the Lodge